zksecurity/clean/README.md

 `clean` is an embedded Lean DSL for writing zk circuits, targeting AIR arithmetization.

-It is developed by zkSecurity, currently as part of a Verified-zkEVM grant.
+It is developed by [zkSecurity](https://zksecurity.xyz/), currently as part of a Verified-zkEVM grant.

-We intend to build out `clean` into a universal zk framework that can target all arithmetizations and produce formally verified, bug-free circuits for the entire zk ecosystem.
+We intend to build out `clean` into a universal zk framework that can target all arithmetizations and produce formally verified, bug-free circuits for the entire ecosystem.

 ## Using the repo